bullshitking-99/vue3-img-viewer/README.md

 - Out of the box, one-step configuration

-  - Can be put on anywhere you need it and can be automatically recognized, even body tags!
+  - Put it on anywhere you need it for automatic recognition, even body tags!
+However, I still recommend that you only wrap it in necessary places, such as article, post-body, etc., to avoid affecting other functional components with img on the page (such as clickable cards with embedded img)

 - silky animation